nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 [comment]: # (@@author A0143641M)

-### When you want to specify a custom save location and file name for your data
+### When you want to specify a custom save location for your data

 > * File to save in is limited to .xml format.
-> * Current data is ported over to the new file.
-Any changes made after running save command will save to new file.

 1. Type `save VALID_FILE_PATH`.
 2. Press `Enter`.